MCMLXXXIV/Assignment/README.txt

+[24 Sep 2021 1105]

+Added a waitgroup so that the process wouldn't exit before the hash create routine finsishes

+At first I added the oposite - a cancellation.
+But then I re-read the specs and it says:

+     The program should wait for any pending/in-flight work to finish before exiting.

+whew.  :)

 [23 Sep 2021 2200]
 I think it's just about done.
 Things left:
    [ ] remove this file - it's not the kind of thing you keep in production code